tasmota/docs/docs/Smart-Meter-Interface.md

 <a id="top">
 !!! failure "This feature is not included in precompiled binaries"

-This driver extracts selected values from Smart Meters over various protocols, filters and publishes them to MQTT as regular sensors.
+This driver extracts selected values from Smart Meters over various protocols, filters and publishes them to MQTT as regular sensors.<BR>
 Based on Tasmota's [scripting language](Scripting-Language).
 To use it you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`:

 ```